 On display in the point picnic area overlooking Lake Michigan is the anchor of the freighter Niagara that was consumed by fire just off the shore in 1856, killing as many as 169 people (the purser did not have records of the number of passengers).
 Scuba divers will want to explore the remains of this wooden steamship, located a few hundred yards offshore in about 80 feet of water.

-The bridle trail at Harrington Beach runs one mile through the park.
+Horse Trailer parking is at the Puckett's Pond lot.
+Riders can then ride along the park road to the start of the bridle trail near the entrance station.
+The bridle trail at Harrington Beach runs one mile, north/south, through the park.
 There is no horse camping at Harrington Beach.
-Horses must remain on the bridle trail and are not allowed to ride off trail or on the beach.
+Horses are not allowed to ride on the beach.

 Geocaching is an outdoor sport that requires a GPS device to find a location or a hidden, preferably waterproof container, also known as a cache.
 HBSP has several caches available for visitors to find.
 Grab your GPS unit, hike the trails, and find those caches.
 Keep an eye on the park calendar for upcoming Geocaching classes and events.
 For more information on geocaching in general, please visit geocaching.com.